blok/php-utils/README.md

 # Utils

 Blok\Utils\Utils is a bunch of common PHP utils methods that you can use as static call exemple :

 `Utils::getJSON("xxx.json"")`

 Will make a file_get_contents + a json_decode

+`Utils::removeSubfolder($your_dir, ".git"")`

+Will remove all the .git folder.

 ## Security

 If you discover any security related issues, please email instead of using the issue tracker.

 ## Credits